ihmeuw/vivarium_research/docs/source/gbd2020_models/risk_exposures/suboptimal_breastfeeding/index.rst

 2. The PAFs for non-exclusive breastfeeding and discontinued breastfeeding are not available from GBD 2020, we will use equation specified in `Population attributable fraction` to calculate it.
-3. The relative risks for discontinued breastfeeding did not vary by location, year, age, and sex.
+3. The relative risk does not vary by location, year, age, and sex for both non-exclusive breastfeeding and discontinued breastfeeding.

 Data Description
 ++++++++++++++++